vincentdelphin/file-record-uploader/README.md

 with the event type mapping as requested in the assessment specification.

 Unfortunately, I was unable to add javadoc due to having to work and visit immediate family over the past few weeks, I appreciate the patience and conisderation for allowing me to undertake the project.
+I had added javadoc to the files whilst visiting family however, my laptop broke.

 I am aware there is a bug in the code which is explained within the 'publishRecords' method found in main/java/model/records.java.